 St Paul’s Bay is a very picturesque location with a small contained bay which homes varied small fishing vessels.
 Its origins as an inhabited location date back to neolithic times and apart from ancient cart-ruts, Punic tombs and Bronze age remains were discovered in this location.
 The Cart Ruts are especially intriguing to locals and researchers alive and can be see along the heritage trail close to St Paul’s Bay on the Wardija Ridge at Busewdien.

-This town was highly important during Roman times and considered a safe harbour as proven by several ancient Roman anchors found in the bay.
+This town was highly important during Roman times and considered a safe harbour as proven by several ancient Roman anchors found on the seabed.

 The Parish Church of Our Lady of Sorrows is the local church for the Catholic denomination with the local village feast being celebrated in July.